USB CPDC installer 7.6

 - DISKPART > list disk

-- DISKPART > select disk #
+- DISKPART > clean erase disk

-erase disk - DISKPART > create partition primary
+- DISKPART > create partition primary

 - DISKPART > list volume

-- DISKPART > select partition 1
+- DISKPART > select partition 1 There should only be one partition.

-make partition bootable - DISKPART > format fs=fat32 label=”CS1000BOOT”
+- DISKPART > format fs=fat32 label=”CS1000BOOT”

-assign 'x' as the drive letter for the USB drive. - DISKPART > list volume
+- DISKPART > assign letter=x assign 'x' as the drive letter for the USB drive.

-verify drive letter, label and file system.
-Look for the volume with an ‘*’ - DISKPART > exit
+- DISKPART > list volume verify drive letter, label and file system.
+Look for the volume with an ‘*’

 - C:\WINDOWS\system32> cd c:\path\to\cs1000-linuxbase-7.65.16.00_cf\utilities